EU aviation fuel taxation: Criticism of tax exemptions

-Efforts to introduce kerosene taxation
+Efforts to introduce taxation

-Under EU law, it has been possible to tax kerosene nationally and between Member States since 2005.
-As of August 2019, the only EU country to do so is the Netherlands, since 2005, however the Netherlands abolished kerosene tax on commercial domestic flights in 2012.
-In all other European Union countries, commercial kerosene consumption is tax-free.
-Norway taxes kerosene however Norway is not a member of the European Union.
+Proposals for a tax on commercial aviation fuel are sometimes known as a "kerosene tax", due to the kerosene-based jet fuel use in most commercial aviation, however jet aircraft can be used for private travel and avgas-fueled aircraft can be used commercially.

-EU: European citizens' initiative to end tax exemption on kerosene
+European Citizens' Initiative to end tax exemption on aviation fuel

-A European citizens' initiative ran from 10 May 2019 to 10 May 2020 with the aim of ending the existing tax exemption on kerosene.
+A European Citizens' Initiative ran from 10 May 2019 to 10 May 2020 with the aim of ending the existing tax exemption on aviation fuel.

 In order to be successful, a European Citizens' Initiative must receive a total of one million statements of support, of which a minimum number in at least seven countries.
-By 25 August 2019, after around 27% of the term of the citizens' initiative, a total of 47,214 EU citizens (4.7% of the required minimum participation) had signed it; 33.15% of the required participation was already achieved in Belgium, 26.79% in Germany, 21.15% in Sweden, 15.63% in Austria and 12.25% in the Netherlands.
-However, after the deadline, the initiative had received only 74,122 supporters of the required 1 million, with no member state passing its threshold (Finland came closest at 73.98%).
+By the deadline, the initiative had received only 74,122 supporters of the required 1 million, with no member state passing its threshold (Finland came closest at 73.98%).

 In a September–October 2019 poll conducted by the European Investment Bank (EIB) amongst 28,088 EU citizens from the then 28 member states, 72% said they would support a carbon tax on flights.